 By doing an apprenticeship you get the practical balance between learning a trade and earning a living.

+To begin an apprenticeship, you must be employed by an approved employer.
 You must be a minimum of 16 years-old and have a D in five Junior Certificate subjects, or the equivalent.

 What training is covered?

 The types of areas you can do an apprenticeship in are: